demi-nevaeh/hackbio-cancer-internship/STAGE 3/Readme.md

 ## Code
-All the code used for data processing, DGE, and ML modeling can be found [here] https://github.com/demi-nevaeh/hackbio-cancer-internship/tree/main/STAGE%203/Codes
+All the code used for data processing, DGE, and ML modeling can be found [here](https://github.com/demi-nevaeh/hackbio-cancer-internship/tree/main/STAGE%203/Codes).